oprah and i go way back.

 so, the producer, terribly nice gal, explained that they had spotted the piece about my notes in town & country and were interested in seeing some samples…might want to add them to the list of oprah’s favorite things of 1999. i thanked her for calling, explained, practically when the poor gal was in mid-sentence, that i just really had to finish what i was up to, “decorating for my son’s birthday party”, and would have to call her back tomorrow.

 obviously, i called her back the next day, arranged to send some favorite illustrations of mine to the folks at harpo, and went back to whatever it was the week had in store. probably, cleaning up the party detrious!

 the big call came, this time, when i wasn’t distracted by a mega-deadline, and good news, it made the cut, my notecards were chosen to be a part of that crazy big day in november as one of oprah’s favorite things. i admit: i was (and am) thrilled.

-time for note taking. grabbed a piece of scrap paper (probably the back of a bill, obviously, never paid), and jotted down everything that the producer told me:
+time for note taking. i grabbed a piece of scrap paper (probably the back of a bill that subsequently was never paid), and jotted down everything that the producer told me:

 1. send us 250 boxes of boxed notes. okay.

 2. do you have a 1-800 number? no? well, get one.

 3. do you have a website? no? well, make one.

 4. do you personalize all orders? yes? but you’d rather oprah not mention it, due to the potential horror of customizing tens of thousands of orders in an unbelievably short amount of time? okay, we’ll be sure to tell her.